fmamitrotta/matlab-4-nastran/README.md

 3. Try some of the example scripts to get an understanding of the framework.
 Enjoy!

+***Disclaimer: `matlab-4-nastran` is not a model generator!***
+`matlab-4-nastran` only provides an object-oriented interface to Nastran to better manage input and output data.
+It is up to the user to construct an input model for simulations in Nastran using the provided classes.

 ## Contributing
 Please don't hesistate to throw feedback and suggestions.
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.